Vyral/base-template/_posts/2021-06-21-how-our-market-has-changed-year-over-year.md

 If you’re thinking about selling your home, we created a Seller Rescue Plan that will help you work through the hassles of buying and selling a home at the same time.
 Whatever your goals are, we can help you take advantage of this rare opportunity.
 We don’t know how long the market is going to remain like this, but for now, we’re just helping our clients through it.

-Whether you’re buying or selling, if you have any questions or need any advice, don’t hesitate to reach out to us.
+Whether you’re buying or selling, if you have any questions or need advice, don’t hesitate to reach out to us.
 We’d love to help you.